agrifooddatacanada/OCA_package_standard/README.md

-# OCA Package version 1.0 DRAFT
+# OCA Package version 1.0 DRAFT - not yet finalized

 Overlays Capture Architecture is a standardized language for describing data schemas.